rosnovsky/resume/resume.md

 > **[Auth0](https://auth0.com)**, Remote • Dec 2019 - Mar 2021

-- Assisted numerous clients with various levels of Identity Management integrations, from simple setups to complex configurations.
+- Assisted hundreds of clients with various levels of Identity Management integrations, from simple setups to complex configurations.

 ### Software Engineer

 > **[Microsoft](https://microsoft.com)**, Redmond, WA • Apr 2019 - Oct 2019

 - Crafted both the UI and server for an internal search application using `C#`, `.NET Core`, `MSSQL`, and `React`, scaling it from a prototype to a full-scale production app.
+- Saved hundreds of hours of account managers' time by implementing a slick search UI and functionality

 ### Web Developer

 > **Transmark Logistics**, Kent, WA • Oct 2018 — Mar 2019

 - Pioneered an internal shipment and task management system, saving users an average of 40 minutes per day through UI enhancements.
+- Lead a small team from inception of the project to its MVP

+<div class="page-break"></div>

 ### Web Developer

 > **[AT&T](https://att.com)**, Bothell, WA • Apr 2017 - Sep 2018

 - Executed over 100 updates and rectified 100+ defects in the AT&T MyServices client portal.

-<div class="page-break"></div>
+- With primary focus on defect resolution, proactively researched and fixed issues

 ### Web Producer